WSGR logoWSGR logo

 • A Recognized Practitioner

-Michael Occhiolini is a partner at Wilson Sonsini Goodrich & Rosati, where his practice focuses on corporate finance, corporate law and governance, and derivatives.
+Michael Occhiolini retired as a partner from Wilson Sonsini Goodrich & Rosati in 2024.
+During his tenure, he focused on corporate finance, corporate law and governance, and derivatives.

 Michael has advised both domestic and non-U.S. entities on a variety of global offerings of debt and equity securities under Regulation S and Rule 144A, including on the London Stock Exchange, Hong Kong Stock Exchange, Singapore Stock Exchange, Australian Stock Exchange, and Indian stock exchanges.

-In addition, Michael’s practice includes helping public companies with a variety of equity derivatives, including accelerated stock repurchase contracts (capped, collared, or otherwise), capped calls, and tax integrated call spreads in connection with convertible note offerings, as well foreign exchange, interest rate, and other derivatives.
-Michael has also been helping enterprise clients address their various Dodd-Frank derivative compliance issues, particularly with respect to foreign exchange derivatives.
+In addition, Michael’s practice included helping public companies with a variety of equity derivatives, including accelerated stock repurchase contracts (capped, collared, or otherwise), capped calls, and tax integrated call spreads in connection with convertible note offerings, as well foreign exchange, interest rate, and other derivatives.
+Michael has also helped enterprise clients address their various Dodd-Frank derivative compliance issues, particularly with respect to foreign exchange derivatives.

 In 2009, Michael served as an adjunct professor at Stanford Law School, where he taught a course on capital markets.